How to Clean White Shoes

 How to Clean White Shoes 5 Different Ways

 Get ready to learn how to clean white shoes, and breathe some life back into your old pair of dirtied white sneakers.
 You won’t have to go out and buy a new pair of shoes once you’re done with this project.
-Without a doubt, here are the best ways to clean white sneakers:
+Though, this process is hardly a revolutionary cleaning hack.

 What You’ll Need For How to Clean White Shoes 5 Different Ways:

 - Bleach (mix one-part bleach for every five parts water)

 - Rubber Gloves

 - Dish soap

 - Non-gel white toothpaste

 Next, use an old toothbrush to lather the mixture onto the dirtied areas of your white shoes.
 Work in circular motions for best results.
 Once the shoes are covered, leave them outside in the sunlight until dry.
 After the mixture is dry, clap the shoes together to remove the paste.
 Use the toothbrush to remove any of the left over residue.

 Bleach Clean Your White Shoes

 To clean white shoes with bleach, mix the bleach and water solution (mix one-part bleach for every five parts water) in a well-ventilated area, or outside, and gently scrub the shoes using an old toothbrush.
 Rinse the shoes in warm water and air dry them overnight if possible.